0xProject/0x-protocol-specification/V2-Specification.md

 The Exchange contract contains a mapping that records the nominal amount of an order's `takerAssetAmount` that has already been filled.
 This mapping is updated each time an order is successfully filled, allowing for partial fills.

 ```
-// Mapping of orderHash => anominal mount of takerToken already bought by maker
+// Mapping of orderHash => amount of takerAsset already bought by maker
 mapping (bytes32 => uint256) public filled;
 ```